What is Ethology?

 Dr Karen Catchpole B.VSc.
 (Hons)

 Karen brings to Careerline great experience and expertise in animal Science.
-Karen is a practicing vet and has worked in several practices over 10 years since graduating from Sydney University with first class honours.
+Karen is a practicing veterinarian, now in her own small animal hospital, after working in varied roles over 17 years since graduation from Sydney University with first class honours.
 Karen continues to maintain active involvement in education in both professional development and in tutoring both vocational and university students.
 Karen's field of expertise is in internal animal medicine & surgery of cats & dogs.

 Karin’s love and passion for animals stem from growing up on a farm in South Africa.
 After gaining her Veterinary Science degree she worked in mixed general practice while completing a master’s degree in Veterinary Parasitology.
 Living and working in South Africa exposed Karin to a vast range of experiences in the clinical veterinary field: treating patients ranging from marmoset monkeys to lions to the everyday cat, dog or horse.
 Two years as a Laboratory Vet resulted in helping farmers tackling livestock health problems in a variety of farm production systems.
 Since her move to Western Australia with her family, Karin has been working in a small animal practice.
 During her 20 years as a vet, she has been involved in several research projects and the tutoring of students in various fields of animal science.
 She enjoys mentoring students and sharing her knowledge and she loves helping students flourish and realise their full potential.